How to Talk to a Roofer Without Knowing Roofing Terms

 The NRCA glossary is useful for translating roofing vocabulary.
 Building America's asphalt shingle roof guidance and roof penetration flashing guidance are useful for understanding why roof assemblies include more than visible shingles.
 Those sources do not decide whether your roof needs repair or replacement.
 That still requires qualified evaluation, written scope, safe evidence, and clear contract terms.

-Sources checked: May 28, 2026.
+Sources checked: June 8, 2026.

 The Five-Part Translation Rule